nicoletyang/FilteringSDE/README.md

 The model is trained on the time interval [0, 2] with observation model y_t = tanh(x_t) + N(0, 0.15²) and 20% missing observations during training.

 **Quantitative comparison across missing rates** — model trained on [0, 3] with 20% observations masked; evaluated over 10 seeds against particle filter (PF, 512 particles) and particle smoother (PG, 512 particles).
-Our method uses only 64 posterior samples. <span style="color:green">Green</span> = best.
-Lower is better.
+Our method uses only 64 posterior samples and yields better results in the comparison below.

 <table>
 <thead>